 Shortly after I retired from Copper Mountain College, I became involved almost simultaneously in the California Desert Coalition and MBCA, and have served as an officer on both boards.
 I am currently also serving on the Board of the Joshua Tree National Park Association.
 Other groups I’ve been involved with locally were the Morongo Basin Dark Sky Alliance and the Joshua Tree National Conservation Historic Reserve group.
-(Both of these are sort of on hiatus but you may see more of us in the future!)

-My passion is, quite simply, for the desert in all its manifestations – the wonder of how plant and animal life can be so vibrant with such little moisture . . . the feelings of calm and creativity that open desert vistas inspire . . . the incredible interrelationships within ecosystems – all these things are almost magical and inspire my passion to spend time, energy, and resources on efforts to educate and inspire others to preserve this desert.
+My passion is, quite simply, for the desert in all its manifestations – the wonder of how plant and animal life can be so vibrant with so little moisture . . . the feelings of calm and creativity that open desert vistas inspire . . . the incredible interrelationships within ecosystems – these things are almost magical and inspire my passion to spend time, energy, and resources on efforts to educate and inspire others to preserve this desert.